Hard-aware Instance Adaptive Self-training for Unsupervised Cross-domain Semantic Segmentation: Experiment

 \subsection{Comparison with the SOTAs}

 \textbf{Synthetic-to-Real Adaptation.} The results of HIAST and some other state-of-the-art methods on GTA5 $\rightarrow$ Cityscapes are presented in Table \ref{table:gta5}.

 With AdaptSeg\cite{tsai2018learning} as the warm-up model, HIAST has the mIoU of $56.3\%$, yielding the competitive performance.
 Our previous work IAST has achieved the mIoU of $51.5\%$.
 Based on this, HIAST has the gain of $4.8\%$ and almost has significant gains of performance over all classes, especially on such hard classes with small scale as pole, traffic light, and traffic sign, and also on rider, motorcycle, and bike which always have a low occurrence frequency in target domain dataset, verifying the effect of HPLA based on hard classes and consistency constrain on ignored regions.
 When the warm-up model is replaced by the latest model SePiCo\cite{xie2022sepico}, HIAST has the mIoU of $64.1\%$, which is higher than all previous methods.
+Additionally, we also evaluate the results under the transformer architecture based on DAFormer\cite{hoyer2022daformer} and HRDA\cite{hoyer2022hrda}.
+As shown in Table \ref{table:transformer}, it can be seen that by introducing our method, the two baselines obtain performance gains of 1.2\% and 0.7\%, respectively.
+This indicates our method has the potential for improvement with advanced transformer architectures.

 Table \ref{table:synthia} shows the results of SYNTHIA $\rightarrow$ Cityscapes.
 For a comprehensive comparison, as in the previous work, we also report two mIoU metrics: $16$ classes of mIoU and $13$ classes of mIoU* with wall, fence, and pole excluded.
 The domain gap between SYNTHIA and Cityscapes is much larger than the domain gap between GTA5 and Cityscapes.
-Many of the methods that perform well on GTA5 $\rightarrow$ Cityscapes have experienced a significant performance degradation on this task.
-Our method with AdaptSeg achieves $53.5\%$ mIoU and $60.3\%$ mIoU*.
-Moreover, HIAST with SePiCo as warm-up also achieves the best results of $59.6\%$ mIoU and $68.1\%$ mIoU*, which are significantly higher than all recent state-of-the-art methods.
+Many of the methods that perform well on GTA5 $\rightarrow$ Cityscapes have experienced a significant performance degradation on this task. {Our method with AdaptSeg achieves $53.5\%$ mIoU and $60.3\%$ mIoU*.} Moreover, HIAST with SePiCo as warm-up also achieves the best results of $59.6\%$ mIoU and $68.1\%$ mIoU*, which are significantly higher than all recent state-of-the-art methods.

 \textbf{Cross-City Adaptation.} In addition, we also evaluate HIAST on Cityscapes $\rightarrow$ Oxford RobotCar.
 Under this scenario, both source and target domain images are collected from the real-world scene with a large domain gap on the weather conditions.
 Concretely, the Cityscapes dataset consists of sunny scenes, however, images in the Oxford RobotCar dataset are almost rainy, making it challenging for cross-city adaptation.
 Following \cite{Tsai_adaptseg_ICCV19}, the results of 9 shared classes are reported in Table \ref{table:oxford}.
 HIAST achieves the best mIoU of $75.2\%$ and has a gain of $2.0\%$ compared with IAST, with almost significant improvement over all classes, especially on light and sign which are classes with small scale and low occurrence frequency in the Oxford RobotCar dataset.